DeveloperKSD/NER-NLP-app/README.md

 # Named Entity Recognition (NER) App

-A Flask web app that finds and highlights named entities — people, organizations, places, dates, money, and more — in text you upload or paste, using spaCy's pretrained English model.

 ## How it works (in short)

 1. You either upload a `.txt` file or paste text directly into the form on the homepage.